 - (As pain can’t be measured, how would a doctor prove that pain has not decreased?
-Furthermore, other items below state that decreased pain is not always possible, instead successful treatment is measured by improvements in funationality,)
+Earlier in the contract its says 50% of treatment is guess work, what if the doctor guesses wrong?
+Is this the patient fault?
+Furthermore, other items below state that decreased pain is not always possible, so which is it?)

 - The patient attempts to obtain pain medication at night, on weekends, on holidays, sooner than next office visits, from any other physician, emergency room or other source.

-- (This item as applied to emergencies can’t be enforced unilaterally as emergency medial treatment is based on the judegement of the ER physician)
+- (This item as applied to emergencies can’t be enforced unilaterally as emergency medial treatment is based on the judgement of the ER physician)

 - The patient is released for any reason or fails to show improved function.

-- (This catch-all term which allows the clinic to fabricate any reason for discharging a patient from care.)
+- (This is a catch-all term which allows the clinic to fabricate any reason for discharging a patient from care)

 - (Some medical conditions can be severe enough that improved function is not an attainable goal.
 A patient in a wheelchair is not likely to improve if the medical problem is permanent)

-- (A private practice already has this right, so as used here it simply appear s to be more coercion)
+- (As a private practice a clinic already has this right, so as used here it simply appears to be more coercion)